-In 1977 the Clackamas County Board of Commissioners created the Clackamas County Development Agency (CCDA) as the urban renewal authority for Clackamas County.
-The Development Agency is:
+The Clackamas County Board of Commissioners created the Clackamas County Development Agency in 1977 as the urban renewal authority for Clackamas County.

 - Develop plans that best meet the needs of each area's residents, businesses and agencies.